sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/kAThakopaniShat/kaThopaniShat.md

 nests the seven worlds beginning from the one cailed Satya, built by the birds which are the living beings from Brahmā downwards; it has its uproar, rendered tumultuous through the various sounds arising from dancing, singing, instrumental music, disport (play, jest, etc.), clapping on the arms, laughing, pulling, crying, exclaiming ‘Alas, alas!’, ‘Leave me, leave me !', induced by mirth and grief arising from the enjoyment and pain of living beings; and it is felled by the weapon of detach-ment consisting of the realization of the identity of Brahman and the Self as inculcated by Vedānta.
-This tree of the world is an [aśvatthaḥ](# " Lit. a, not; sthātā, existing; śvas, toraorrow; impermanent.")— its nature is ever unsteady, like the peepul tree, shaken as it is by the wind of desire and deeds; it is avākśākhaḥ— downwards are its branches, consisti-ng of heaven, hell, and states of beasts and ghosts: (it is) sanātanaḥ, existing from time immem-orial, having no beginning. *Tat eva,* that very thing— which is the root of the tree of the world— is; *śukram*, white, pure, resplendent— being in reality the light of the Self which is Consciousness; *tat brahma,* that, indeed, is Brahman, being the greatest of all; *tat eva,* that indeed; *ucyate,* is called; *amṛtam,* indestructible by nature, being true.
+This tree of the world is an aśvatthaḥ[^42]— its nature is ever unsteady, like the peepul tree, shaken as it is by the wind of desire and deeds; it is avākśākhaḥ— downwards are its branches, consisti-ng of heaven, hell, and states of beasts and ghosts: (it is) sanātanaḥ, existing from time immem-orial, having no beginning. *Tat eva,* that very thing— which is the root of the tree of the world— is; *śukram*, white, pure, resplendent— being in reality the light of the Self which is Consciousness; *tat brahma,* that, indeed, is Brahman, being the greatest of all; *tat eva,* that indeed; *ucyate,* is called; *amṛtam,* indestructible by nature, being true.
 All else is false, being ‘mutable, existing as mere name dependent on speech’ (Ch.
 VI.i.
 4), and hence it is mortal. *Tasmin,* on him, on Brahman that is absolutely true; *sarve,* all; lokāh, the worlds—which are comparable to a city in the sky, or water in a mirage, or juggiery, and which vanish on the realization of the supreme Truth;

+[^42]: " Lit. a, not; sthātā, existing; śvas, toraorrow; impermanent."